l-juno/learn-webdev/README.md

       - no limit on data length
       - more secure for sensitive information because data is not exposed
       - not cached
+      - information is sent exactly the way it is

 ### 11. Using google developer tools on the browser, just the basics :)